-I also recommend getting a CBC, CMP with phosphorus, and lipid panel.
+I also recommend getting a CBC, CMP with phosphorus, lipid panel and Vitamin D.

 2. Take steps to improve your digestion.
 The first way to do this is by eating in a relaxed state and making sure your body is producing enough stomach acid so it can properly break down and utilize the nutrients in your food.

 Stomach acid (also known as Hydrochloric acid or HCL) is a necessary part of the digestive process.
 The acid is our first line of defense against pathogens, bacteria, parasites, etc. It also helps us digest our food properly.